Understanding mental illness

 If you’re feeling alone, you can turn to us.
-You don’t need a diagnosis, referral or appointment to access mental health support and friendship at Make a Difference and our Crisis Cafe at Trident House.
+You don’t need a diagnosis, referral or appointment to access mental health support and friendship at Make a Difference.

 What are the signs and symptoms of anxiety?

 Anxiety is a natural response to stressful situations, worries or uncertainty, from butterflies in the stomach, to sleeplessness or the feeling you cannot breathe.

 Often, these feelings dissipate when we've confronted or dealt with a problem.
 You may feel you need help and support if these symptoms don’t go away.

 What is bipolar disorder?

 Bipolar is a mental health condition typically identified by cycles of extreme highs, known as manic or hypomanic episodes, which may be followed by a phase of depression.

 There is more than one type of bipolar disorder.
 This condition used to be known as manic depression.